Digital-Grinnell/dlad-blog/content/posts/021-rebuilding-isle-ld.md

 ---
 title: Rebuilding ISLE-ld (for Local Development)
-date: 2019-07-05T19:38:37-07:00
+date: 2019-07-08T14:37:08-07:00
 draft: false
 ---

-This post is intended to chronicle my efforts to build a new ISLE v1.1.2 `local development` instance of Digital.Grinnell on my work-issued iMac, `MA8660`.
+This post is intended to chronicle my efforts to build a new ISLE v1.1.2 `local development` instance of Digital.Grinnell on my work-issued iMac, `MA8660`, and MacBook Air, `MA7053`.

 ## Goal Statement
 The goal of this project is to spin up a pristine, local Islandora stack using a fork of [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE) at https://github.com/DigitalGrinnell/ISLE, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7).
 Once these pieces are in-place and working, I'll begin adding other critical components as well as a robust set of data gleaned from https://digital.grinnell.edu.